fanshi0301/datashader-nyc-taxi-app/README.md

 As the user zooms in/out of the map, the Altair chart updates to show only data currently within the map viewport.

-### Note

-If you receive a "Request Timeout" or "Connection Refused" error when loading the app, try waiting a few minutes and re-clicking on the app launch button above.

-### Repository Files

-- `environment.yml` installing bokeh and nbserverproxy
-- a custom serverextension (`panelserverextension.py`) that launches bokeh server
-- a `postBuild` script that runs on Binder after the environment is installed that enables the server extensions and downloads the NYC taxi data set
-- A [Panel](https://github.com/pyviz/panel)-based notebook (`app.ipynb`) that displaying NYC Taxi trips using datashader

 #### Note

-The last step in `postBuild` downloads the NYC taxi dataset (https://s3.amazonaws.com/datashader-data/nyc_taxi_wide.parq).
+The `postBuild` file downloads the NYC taxi dataset (https://s3.amazonaws.com/datashader-data/nyc_taxi_wide.parq).
 This step is specific only to this app and does not need to be included if you are working with a different dataset.

 ![dashboard screenshot](./assets/dashboard_screenshot.png)